Whiteknight/ParserObjects/docs/parsers_specialty.md

 var parser = Regex("(a|b)?c*");
 ```

 For more details on what syntax is supported by the `Regex` parser, see the [Regexes Page](regexes.md).
+Be warned that certain types of patterns may create pathological backtracking behavior which will hurt the performance of your parser.